In this post, we will talk about Spraying Automotive Clear Coat Over Old Paint.

-Then you need to use a pretty fine paper like a 320-360 grit or so and sand it all down.
+Then you need to use a pretty fine paper like 320-360 grit or so and sand it all down.
 Next I would wet sand it even smoother with 400-600 grit paper.

 By the time you finish the prepping process, you’ll have gone through the paint in some areas GUARANTEED! or even into the metal.
 There is NO way you can successfully take (just the clear off evenly) to spray clear on it.
-You’ll have gone into the base coat and ate away through layers of paint.
+You’ll have gone into the base coat and eaten away through layers of paint.

 You’re going through all of the prep work like a professional anyway.
 You might as well spend a few bucks more and buy a pint or a quart of base coat and shoot some new base on it, then apply your 2 coats of clear on it.

 This is the “Right Way” and is the way YOU should repair your faded paint.
-Sometimes we do touch ups on the Hood, Top’s of Fenders, Roof and Trunk (the most common areas for fading on cars) if the customer want’s or YOU want, to save money.
+Sometimes we do touch-ups on the Hood, Top’s of Fenders, Roof, and Trunk (the most common areas for fading on cars) if the customer wants or YOU want, to save money.

 Most times this is a sign that you just need a complete paint job.

-To learn more step-by-step auto body and paint repair… And to master this cool and exciting skill you may want to check out out VIP Membership Club where Thousands of VIP members across the world gather to learn, share and interact talking about there own unique projects and how to get the job done.
+To learn more step-by-step auto body and paint repair… And to master this cool and exciting skill you may want to check out VIP Membership Club where Thousands of VIP members across the world gather to learn, share and interact talking about their own unique projects and how to get the job done.

 Thanks for reading this post and we hope this cleared things up a little.